S0UL4/Robotics/CovBot_Demo_Test/README.md

 * 2 Servo motors ( X & Y axis )

-Maybe i'll keep working on it to update & add more features and move everything to a Raspberry Pi.. . :star_struck:
+Maybe i'll keep working on it to update & add more features then move everything to a Raspberry Pi.. . :star_struck:

 ![Image of Yaktocat](https://media.tenor.com/images/534597333e771853bc6b07f68942aacf/tenor.png)